William Beresford, 1st Viscount Beresford: Early campaign experience

 Beresford's regiment was sent to Egypt in 1801 to fight in the Egypt Campaign, serving from March to October when hostilities ended.
 The Peace of Amiens ended in May 1803 and the Napoleonic Wars began, and on 11 February 1804 Beresford was appointed a brigadier-general.
 The Cape of Good Hope, previously occupied by the British, had been given back to the Dutch in the peace.
 Beresford was part of the force that recaptured it at the Battle of Blaauwberg in January 1806, commanding a detachment that landed 16 mi north of Cape Town.

-From there, he crossed the South Atlantic to South America to invade the River Plate region (now Argentina), with a small British force of 1,500 men, departing on 14 April 1806.
-Following his move to Cape Town in Cape Colony, Beresford, spurred on by Home Popham, R.N. (later Rear Admiral Sir Home Popham), decided to attack Buenos Aires in Spanish South America.
-No attempt was made to gain authorisation from the Crown for this undertaking.
-In the invasion of the River Plate, Buenos Aires was occupied for 46 days.
+From there, he crossed the South Atlantic to South America to invade the River Plate region with a force of 1,500 men, departing on 14 April 1806.
+Buenos Aires was occupied for 46 days.
 However, the British force could not maintain itself against the army gathered by Santiago de Liniers.
-After a relentless two-day fight with the Buenos Aires and Montevideo militias between 10 and 12 August 1806, the British were defeated and forced to capitulate.
-Beresford had to surrender, remaining prisoner for six months; in the end, he managed to escape and arrived in England in 1807.
+After a two-day fight between 10 and 12 August 1806, the British were forced to capitulate.
+Beresford was a prisoner for six months before escaping and arriving in England in 1807.